surifirstpin/biplus_documentation/docs/New Website.md

 ## Introducing FirstPin Technologies
 ### A Company Built For You

 Our Technology will go far beyond supporting the business, It will advance it.
-We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business, and helping them to get there products rele the market fast.Together lets make your product smarter.
+We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business, and helping them to get there products release into the market fast.
+So, Together lets make your product smarter.
 Your customer experiences more exceptional.
 Your people more productive.
 Your process more profitable and your system more powerful by choosing us.

 ## How your business can get smarter